 To quote Maurice Merleau-Ponty in "The Phenomenology of Perception”, the French philosopher wrote in his challenge to Cartesian philosophy that we observe the object first and then think about it.
 This prompts me as if by law of gravity to look at the concrete pavement below my feet to see what I can see.

 MARIANO DEL ROSARIO (b. the Philippines) is a Filipino-American painter and installation artist who lives in Brooklyn, New York.
 He holds a MFA degree in painting from Maryland Institute College of Art and a BFA degree in painting from the University of the Philippines.
-He was recipient of grants from Asian Cultural Council/Rockefeller Brothers Fund; the Pollock-Krasner Foundation; Core Fellow, Glassell School of Art, Houston, TX; and, Thirteen Artists Award, the Cultural Center of the Philippines; Aljira/Emerge, Newark, NJ; and, BricArts/Rotunda Residency, Brooklyn, NY.
+He was recipient of grants from Asian Cultural Council/Rockefeller Brothers Fund; the Pollock-Krasner Foundation; Core Fellow, Glassell School of Art,/Museum of Fine Arts Houston, TX; and, Thirteen Artists Award, the Cultural Center of the Philippines; Aljira/Emerge, Newark, NJ; and, BricArts/Rotunda Residency, Brooklyn, NY.